ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The goals of this proposal are:

+  Interoperability:
-   1. Standardizing the names and semantics of rate-limit headers to ease their enforcement and adoption;
+  : Standardization of the names and semantics of rate-limit headers
+    to ease their enforcement and adoption;

+  Resiliency:
-   2. Improve resiliency of HTTP infrastructure by providing clients with information useful to throttle their requests and prevent 4xx or 5xx responses;
+  : Improve resiliency of HTTP infrastructure by
+    providing clients with information useful
+    to throttle their requests and
+    prevent 4xx or 5xx responses;

+  Documentation:
-   3. Simplify API documentation by eliminating the need to include detailed quota limits and related header fields in API documentation.
+  : Simplify API documentation by eliminating the need
+    to include detailed quota limits
+    and related header fields in API documentation.

 The goals do not include: